signekreicere/videojsadx/README.md

     - Values: [ { t / b } px / % / ect , { l / r } px / % / ect ]
 - `adUnit:`
   - AdX ad unit.
+- `overlayAdElement:`
+  - Overlay Ad tag code (with divs and stuff). (!NB <body> code only.
+If this is not an independent code, all <head> calls need to be added manually)
 - `debug:`
   - Can be removed if no debug required